grepplabs/docker-it/README.md

 * Full control of the container lifecycle - you can stop and restart a container to test connectivity problems
 * Follow container log output
 * Define a wait for container application startup before your tests start
+* Use DOCKER_API_VERSION environment variable to set API version

 Prerequisites
 ========
 [Go 1.7 or higher](https://golang.org/doc/install)